AfzalHaq61/php-for-beginners-artisan-cources/README.md

 # Video 3 (Your First PHP Tag)

+Our first order of business is to prepare some basic HTML, boot a PHP server, and view it in the browser.

 http://localhost:8888

 make index file in root folder and run this command your project will run on this port.